 Catholic Saints in Spain’s Atlantic Empire in Religion and Empire in the Early Modern Atlantic, eds.
 Susan Juster and Linder Gregerson, University of Pennsylvania Press, 2010.
 At Augustana College, Dr. Conover teaches courses on Latin America and "Western Civilization."
 He has lived in several Latin American countries and has traveled through most of the rest.
 Dr. Conover is also active in the Spanish

 Michael Mullin received his Ph.D. from the University of California—Santa Barbara, where he also served as a lecturer in the history department.
 Trained as a colonial historian, with a special emphasis on American Indians, he teaches departmental courses in "American History to 1877," "Revolutionary America," "The Era of the American Civil War," "Western Civilization," and two different courses on American Indian history.
 His scholarly work has appeared in The American Indian Quarterly, American Indian Culture and Research Journal, and Mid-American Historical Journal.
 He is currently revising a manuscript concerning the Delaware Indians and Pennsylvania during the Seven Years War.
-Dr. Mullin received the College’s inaugural Vernon and Mildred Niebuhr Faculty Excellence Award as outstanding teacher at Augustana.
-In addition to advising history majors, he oversees the College’s social studies teaching major.
+Dr. Mullin received the University’s inaugural Vernon and Mildred Niebuhr Faculty Excellence Award as outstanding teacher at Augustana.
+In addition to advising history majors, he oversees the University’s social studies teaching major.

 Matthew Pehl received his M.A. in history from Utah State University, where he served as the S. George Ellsworth editorial fellow at the Western Historical Quarterly, and earned his Ph.D. in American history from Brandeis University, where he was the recipient of a Crown Fellowship.
 Professor Pehl specializes in modern U.S. history, with a particular interest in religious, urban, and working-class history.
 His recent publications include